City of Lancaster: History

 The new district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor, continuing Lancaster's series of mayors dating back to 1337.
 The city status which had been held by the old municipal borough of Lancaster since 1937 was also transferred to the new district on its creation.

 Since 1 August 2016 the district has included a small part of the Yorkshire Dales National Park.

+Under current local government reorganisation plans, all district councils in Lancashire, as well as the county council, will be abolished in 2028, with the district becoming part of a new North Lancashire unitary authority.